Daniel-KM/Omeka-S-module-ModelViewer/README.md

 other security checks somewhere else, in particular during authentication or with a server virus scanner (generally the [clam av] on Linux server).

-### Identification of xml Collada files

-Because Collada files are xml files, they are not automatically recognized by Omeka.

-To identify them, there are two solutions: use the file extension `.dae` or install the module [Bulk Edit] (see below), that should identify the xml-dae files with the vendor media type `model/vnd.collada+xml`.

-### Identification of files (json…)

-In other case, you may need to update directly the media-type of each file.
-You can use the module [Bulk Edit] that adds this feature in the batch edit in item/browse and media/browse.

-It is important in particular to convert the `application/json` into `model/gltf+json`.
+### Media types

+The media type should be set correctly for each file.
+Since version 3.4.4, the identification works fine in most of the cases via [Common] now, but some issues may occur on some formats.

+Indeed, some servers do not identify 3D files correctly.
+For example, a `gltf` is a json file, but it should not have the media type `application/json` but `model/gltf+json`.

+So you should check the media types of the files.
+The same issue occurs with `glb`, or Collada `dae` and many other model files.

+You may use [Easy Admin] or [Bulk Edit] to batch edit the right media type in that case.

 ### Size warning

-It is important to warn visitors about the size of the 3D models: not everyone has the fiber.
+It is important to warn visitors about the size of the 3D models: not everyone has the fiber or 5G.
 Unlike big images that can be tiled statically or dynamically, no 3D model streaming format is supported for now and 3D models should be fully loaded to be displayed, in particular when they are served as one binary file.

 The examples below are 46 MB (Flying Helmet, [17 files], glTF) and 16 MB (The Kiss, 3 files, ThreeJs).

 ### Possible requirement